freeverseio/laos-btc/funding/BRC721-proposal_monday15th.md

 ### 2.2 A credible “Bitcoin interoperability” narrative with real builders

 Bitcoin remains the largest liquidity network in crypto.
 BRC-721 gives Polkadot a *specific*, developer-usable wedge into Bitcoin:

-- Not “bridging marketing,” but actual tooling and infrastructure developers can use.
+- Not “bridging marketing” but actual tooling and infrastructure developers can use.
 - A clear value proposition: Bitcoin-native assets + Polkadot-grade compute/metadata.

 This helps Polkadot compete in the interoperability landscape with a differentiated story: **Polkadot as the computation layer for Bitcoin-native assets**.

-**Measurable signal:** number of external Bitcoin ecosystem teams running the indexer and integrating wallet libraries within 60 days of release.
+**Measurable signal:** number of external Bitcoin ecosystem teams running the indexer and integrating wallet libraries within 120 days of release.

 ### 2.3 Reusable infrastructure for the wider Polkadot ecosystem

 The deliverables are designed to be reusable beyond BRC-721:

 - Reorg-safe event indexing patterns
 - Deterministic validation pipelines
 - SDK packaging for parachains/dApps